 Is it okay to wear shorts in Mexico City?

-Wearing shorts in Mexico City is completely okay, though most Mexican people don’t wear shorts in CMDX.
+Wearing shorts in Mexico City is completely okay, though you won’t see a lot of Mexicans wearing shorts in the city.

 Do restaurants in Mexico City have a dress code?

-Most Mexico City restaurants do not have a dress code, but when visiting a fine dining establishment, you may want to wear something nicer.
+Most restaurants do not have a dress code, but when visiting a fine dining establishment, you may want to wear something nicer.

 What are the most fashionable areas of Mexico City?